 Here are three of Obama’s most important overseas chores.
 Each is large and has the potential to affect America’s global standing, its credibility, and its economic health.
 All require new thinking and none can be ignored during Obama’s second term.

 Obama has made three well-deserved complaints to the World Trade Organization against China for unfair trade practices.
 Romney had threatened to declare China a currency manipulator had he been elected.
-And the constant drumbeat of political ads and media stories about outsourcing — as if China was forcing American companies to produce their products there — has unfairly demonized Chinese workers.
-Global companies will also pursue the best prices for the best work.
-Just ask Apple.
+And the constant drumbeat of political ads and media stories about outsourcing—as if China was forcing American companies to produce their products there—has made d

 In the meantime, America needs to grow to compete with these subsidized behemoths.
 Two years ago, when U.S. exports were about $140 million a month, Obama pledged to double them by 2015.
 He is on track — they are now nearly $200 million a month.
 But still the U.S. runs a deficit.
 What does this say?
 We are growing, but China and the rest of Asia are growing faster.
 The job is to make America a 21st century competitor.